 Shadowing is an opportunity for students who are considering enrollment at Duchesne High School to see the school in action on a regular school day, not on days when special activities are occurring.
 Students may shadow generally one time either during eighth grade or the second semester of seventh grade.
 Contact for shadowing must occur by the parents at least one week prior to the visit.
-The shadowing form must be completed and brought with the student on the day of the visit.
-Shadows are allowed only with freshmen or sophomore students.
-Forms are obtained from the main office, the website, through a current student or a parent phone call.
+Shadow forms are obtained from the main office, the website, through a current student or a parent phone call.